 One major change in Cleveland was the resignation of Lopez, who, in six years at the helm, guided the Tribe to one first-place finish and five second-place finishes, felt under appreciated by Greenberg.
 Although the Indians were competitive on the field, at the box office they drew the second lowest attendance in the American League.
 Kerby Farrell was promoted from Indianapolis to replace Lopez, who ended up on Chicago's south side as the new skipper of the White Sox.

-Tragedy struck Cleveland on May 7, when pitcher Herb Score was hit in the right eye off the bat of the Yankees' Gil McDougald in the first inning.
-Score suffered a tear to the retina of his right eye and be lost for the season.
-For Colavito, he played right field most of the season and led all outfielders in putouts with 266.
+Tragedy struck Cleveland on May 7, 1957, when pitcher Herb Score was hit in the right eye off the bat of the Yankees' Gil McDougald in the first inning.
+Score suffered a tear to the retina of his right eye and was lost for the season.
+For Colavito, he played right field most of the season and led all right fielders in putouts with 266.
 He also had 12 assists.
-At the plate, Colavito saw his batting average drop by 25 points from the previous season to .252.
-Yet, he still drove in 85 runs and finished second on the team, to Vic Wertz, with 25 home runs.
+At the plate, Colavito saw his batting average drop by 24 points from the previous season to .252.
+Yet, he still drove in 84 runs and finished second on the team, to Vic Wertz, with 25 home runs.
 Cleveland finished in sixth place, 21 1/2 games behind the Yankees.
 It was their worst finish since 1946.

 After the season, GM Greenberg was relieved of his post.
 That November, Frank "Trader" Lane was given the reins of the Cleveland franchise.
 He earned the nickname for making more than 400 trades in his career as general manager of the Cardinals, White Sox, Indians, and Athletics.
 Nobody was above being traded when Lane was in charge.
 From the Cleveland team that ended the 1957 season to the opening day roster of 1960, only two players, catcher Russ Nixon and infielder George Strickland, were the only holdovers.
 (Nixon was traded in March 1960 to Boston, but the trade was voided when catcher Sammy White refused to report to Cleveland.
 Nixon was traded to the Red Sox for good in June 1960.)